RJay-Pickering/Mercenaries-Contract-1.0/README.md

 	- walking ✅
 	- single jump ✅
 	- dash (basic) ✅
+		- Can dash when standing still ✅
 		- small enemies stun when dashed✅
+		- Bigger enemies that are not bosses stun when charged dashed✅
-		- bigger enemies stun you when dashed✅
+		- Bigger enemies that are not bosses will stun you when not charged dashed✅
 		- cannot dash more than once in the air.✅
 		- second delay before next dash✅
 	- basic up, down, left, right attacks.✅